Invoke and customize Amazon Bedrock models with Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Call Amazon Bedrock with Step Functions
+Invoke and customize Amazon Bedrock models with Step Functions

 Amazon Bedrock service integration APIs